jiipeezz/Router-cfg-automation/thesis.md

 ## 3.1 The current process of router configuration

+Below is a real process of manual router configuration for one customer.
+Each customer's process is little different.
+They may want different user modules and some information will differ such as passwords.
+Anyway, the idea is the same.

 1. Plug in the router
 2. Browse to its default IP address